ScilifelabDataCentre/serve-load-testing/README.md

     https://staging.serve-dev.scilifelab.se

+## Verify the setup and access to a host (URL)

+Run the command:

+    locust --headless -f ./tests/test_verify_host.py --users 1 --run-time 10s --html ./reports/locust-report-verify-host.html

+Open the generated html report and verify that there are no errors and that the statistics look reasonable.
+The report is created under /source/reports/

 ## Running tests

-If desired generate html reports by editing the report name in the below commands.
+If desired then generate html reports by editing the report name in the below commands.

-### Run tests headlessly
+Move into the source directory if not already there:

     cd ./source

-### To run only the Website tests
+### To run the Normal test plan/scenario

-    locust --headless -f ./tests/website.py --html ./reports/locust-report-website.html --users 2 --run-time 30s
+    locust --headless -f ./tests/test_plan_normal.py --html ./reports/locust-report-normal.html --users 2 --run-time 30s

-### To run only the API tests

-    locust -f ./tests/api.py --html ./reports/locust-report-api.html

-### To run all tests, execute one of the below commands.
-Beware, please be nice to the system resources.

-The configuration file parameter here is not necessary but is included for extra intelligibility.

-    locust --config locust.conf --users 2 --html ./reports/locust-report-all.html

-This executes the same command as above.

-    locust --users 2 --html ./reports/locust-report-all.html

 ## Tests under development